 I waited a month and I requested a warrant.
 Unfortunately I can't find the table of fees for the scale of how much it costs to hire the Court's debt collection service - the amount I was claiming was £495 by this stage, and the fee was £70, bringing the original total from £420 to £565.
 Debt collection fees are also added onto the amount collected, so once the fees are collected, you're not out of pocket.

 It was at this stage that I finally heard from the client.
 They emailed to let me know that they'd received the notification from the court, and had arranged to make payment.
 I finally received a cheque from the court on December 22nd 2014.

 The client in question who owed me money didn't actually argue with me.
 Right from the start they insisted they would pay, and that I'd been a great developer to work with.
 The only problem was that they didn't pay, repeatedly, and instead of asking for more time, pretended they were going to pay over and over again.

 I was actually really impressed with how straightforward and simple it was to make a claim.
 If you're owed money, don't just roll over and drop the case.
-If you're working as a freelancer like me, it's important you're paid what you're worth.
-If anything in this article has helped, I'd love to hear about it in the comments!
+If you're working as a freelancer like me it's important you're paid what you're worth.

 Disclaimer: None of the above is legal advice.
 I am not a lawyer.
-This is just an article about some of the things I learnt from my first experience of using the small claims service.
-If you need more details on your rights or legal advice about what action to take, I suggest you contact a solicitor.
+This is just an article about some of the things I learnt from my first experience of using the Small Claims service.
+If you need more details on your rights or legal advice about what action to take, contact a solicitor.